Introduction to individual agreements

 Meal breaks and rest breaks are not part of the NES or FW Act but may be contained in modern awards.
 Such provisions can be incorporated into enterprise agreements to have certain application.
 Note that the parties may agree to a longer interval without a break.

-While occupational health and safety Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. or regulations may apply to some classifications of work to provide for breaks from repetitive work, consideration should be given to the inclusion of rest breaks in an employment agreement.
+While occupational health and safety legislation or regulations may apply to some classifications of work to provide for breaks from repetitive work, consideration should be given to the inclusion of rest breaks in an employment agreement.

 12 Termination of the agreement